-Whether you love it or hate it, Disney’s newest animated movie “Frozen” is one of the top 10 most popular films of all time.
+Whether you love it or hate it, Disney’s animated movie “Frozen” is one of the most popular films of all time.

 English animated movies deal with themes and ideas that are universal—anyone in the world can understand and enjoy them.
-That is why watching English animated movies is one of the many ways you can make learning English more fun and exciting.
+That is why watching them is one of the many ways you can make learning English more fun and exciting.

 If you thought animated movies were just for kids, check out our list of 15 awesome animated English movies!

 Why would you even learn English with animated movies?
 Well…

 Movies are a way to see the English language being used, without needing to find native speakers near you.
 You can stop, go back and repeat any part as much as you want.
 No wonder movies are such a great learning tool!

 What about animated movies, then?
 You might think that animated movies are not as good for learning English as regular movies, but you can actually learn a lot from animations too!

 Animated movies are great for learning English because…